Essay

 In the next post, I made this project testable and Dockerized.
 There are some points to be careful while making it testable.

-As a final step, I’ll try to upload to cloud.
+As a final step, I’ll try to upload it to the cloud.
 But my first impression was really good.
-I should say that I convinced to work on the backend side in Swift.
+I should say that I am convinced to work on the backend side of Swift.
 It’s pretty easy.
 I’m working with SublimeText instead of Xcode.
 Thus, I can understand each line I wrote without auto-completion.
 If you’re working with Swift, you should definitely try to create some backend APIs with Swift.